1. Previous: Table of Contents

 var radius = 5.2

-…then Kotlin can tell that 5.2 is a Double, so it automatically uses Double as the type of radius.
+…then Kotlin knows that 5.2 is a Double, so it automatically uses Double as the type of radius.

 In addition to Double, there are some other basic types that are good to know about!
 Let’s take a look at some of those now.